 Learn how to collect soil temperature measurements in the field using a calibrated soil thermometer.

 Take your soil moisture investigation techniques to the next level!
 Build upon your knowledge of gravimetric soil moisture and bulk density procedures to also account for volumetric soil moisture content.
 Plan your investigation based on when NASA’s Soil Moisture Active Passive (SMAP) satellite will overfly your soil investigation site.

 In this virtual lab experience, you simulate measuring soil moisture and soil bulk density following the GLOBE protocol for SMAP (Soil Moisture Active Passive) soil moisture and bulk density measurements.

 Learn how to collect soil samples from the field, then determine the soil water content by calculating the difference between the wet sample mass and the dry sample mass.
 You will be able to relate soil moisture measurement to the physical and chemical properties of the soil.
-You’ll review how to report data to the GLOBE website and visualize data using the GLOBE Visualization System.
+In this instance, gravimetric means determining the amount of moisture in the soil by weight.

 This module provides step-by-step instructions on how to characterize soil by its structure, color, consistency, texture and abundance of roots, rocks and carbonates.
 First, learn how to select, expose and define a Soil Characterization protocol study site.
 Then, review how field samples of soil are collected and characterized.

 This supplementary module includes instructions for collecting samples from your soil profile so that you can conduct lab analyses back in your classroom or laboratory.